Alumni Spotlight Q & A:

-What was your major at UNH and who was your advisor?
+What was your major at UNH and who was your adviser?

 I graduated in 2020 with a Ph.D. in Physics.
-My advisor was Prof. Ningyu Liu.
+My adviser was Prof. Ningyu Liu.
 The title of my thesis was "Broadband Radio Mapping and Imaging of Lightning Processes."

 Why did you choose UNH?

-Professor Liu took a position at UNH, so I followed him here so he could serve as my wonderful advisor.
+Professor Liu took a position at UNH, so I followed him here so he could serve as my wonderful adviser.